 Official Form 121, Statement About Your Social Security Numbers.

-The Clerk retains every Official Form 121 that parties submit for a minimum of 5 years.
-The Official Form 121 is not to be filed, and therefore will not become part of, any bankruptcy case record.
+The Clerk retains every Official Form 121 that parties submit for a minimum of five years.
+The Official Form 121 is not to be filed, and therefore will not become part of any bankruptcy case record.
+See also Vt.
+LBR 9011-2(b).

 Vt.
 LBR 5003-2.
 Claims Register.